-What social media channels should you be on for your practice?
+What Social Media channels should you be on for your practice?

 Instagram is a must-have social platform for any business, especially if you're looking to build a visually engaging brand.
 With its focus on images, stories, and video content like Reels, Instagram is perfect for showcasing your services, client testimonials, behind-the-scenes looks, and educational content.